razee-io/Razee/README.md

         kubectl apply -f https://github.com/razee-io/Razee/releases/latest/download/razeedash.yaml
         ```

 4. Wait for the `razeedash-api` deployment to complete.
-As part of the RazeeDash
- API setup, an instance of MongoDB is created in your cluster and connected to
- your RazeeDash API instance.
-The setup of MongoDB takes a couple of minutes to
- complete and might lead to intermittent `MongoNetworkError` errors in your
- RazeeDash API deployment.
-When MongoDB is fully set up, Kubernetes automatically
- finishes the setup of your RazeeDash API instance.
+If you chose to create Razeedash by using the provided `resource.yaml` file in the previous step, an instance of MongoDB is created in your cluster and connected to the Razeedash API instance.
+The setup of MongoDB takes a few of minutes to complete and might lead to intermittent `MongoNetworkError` errors in your Razeedash API deployment.
+When MongoDB is fully set up, Kubernetes automatically finishes the setup of your Razeedash API instance.

     <!--Markdownlint-disable MD013-->
     ```bash
     kubectl logs deploy/razeedash-api -n razee
     ```

-    Example output if MongoDB is not yet setup:
+    Example output if MongoDB is not yet set up:

     ```
     > razeedash-api@0.0.1 start /usr/src